This disorder may be caused by food allergies.

 The esophagus Throat and Esophagus The throat (pharynx— see also Throat) lies behind and below the mouth.
 When food and fluids leave the mouth, they pass through the throat.
 Swallowing of food and fluids begins voluntarily and... read more is the hollow tube that leads from the throat (pharynx) to the stomach.
 (See also Overview of the Esophagus Overview of the Esophagus The esophagus is the hollow tube that leads from the throat (pharynx) to the stomach.
 Food does not just fall through the esophagus into the stomach.
 The walls of the esophagus propel food to... read more .)

 Eosinophilic esophagitis can begin at any time between infancy and young adulthood.
 It occasionally occurs in older adults and is more common among males.

-This disorder may be caused by an allergic reaction to certain foods in people who have genetic risk factors.
+Eosinophils White Blood Cells The main components of blood include Plasma Red blood cells White blood cells Platelets read more are a type of white blood cell that play an important role in the body's response to allergic reactions, asthma, and infection with parasites.
+Eosinophilic esophagitis may be caused by an allergic reaction to certain foods in people who have genetic risk factors.
 The allergic reaction causes inflammation that irritates the esophagus.
 If not treated, the inflammation eventually leads to chronic narrowing (stricture) of the esophagus.

-Doctors suspect the diagnosis of eosinophilic esophagitis in people of any age who have symptoms of GERD that do not go away with typical treatment and in adults who have food lodged in their esophagus.
+Doctors suspect the diagnosis of eosinophilic esophagitis in people of any age who have other allergic disorders and difficulty swallowing solid foods.
+The diagnosis is also suspected in people who have symptoms of GERD that do not go away with typical treatment.

 If people have narrowing of the esophagus, doctors inflate a balloon in the esophagus during endoscopy to dilate it.
 Doctors often do several dilations using progressively larger balloons to prevent the esophagus from tearing.